andershedberg/testdrivengit/ProgrammersBugFlow.md

 * Know all admins and functionality owners so questions can be answered quickly.
 * Pair programming
 * Mob programming
-* Assign the problem to another
-* Bring in another member into the team
-* Hire a consultant
-* Visit conferences on the subject to get personal connections

 **Take time of - Mental processes**
 * Take a walk